OUR COVID-19 RESPONSE: Free Consultations for local businesses

 The difference between Native & Hybrid mobile apps and how to choose between them

-If I wanted to created a native application for Android and iOS, I would need two teams of developers with two different skillsets to create the same application for each OS.
-If I were to make a Hybrid Application however, I need only one team that is well-versed in the Hybrid languages and the final product is one app that will work seamlessly on Android and iOS.
+If I wanted to create a native application for Android and iOS, I would need two teams of developers with two different skill sets to create the same application for each OS.
+If I were to make a Hybrid Application, however, I need only one team that is well-versed in the Hybrid languages and the final product is one app that will work seamlessly on Android and iOS.
 It’s basically half the work and cost.
-Of course each option has its pros and cons.
+Of course, each option has its pros and cons.